Genivia/RE-flex/doc/index.md

-Because we use Flex-compatible reentrant functions `yy_create_buffer()`, `yypush_buffer_state()`, and `yypop_buffer_state()` that take an extra scanner argument, we also use options `−−flex` and `−−reentrant` in addition to `−−bison-bridge` and `−−bison-locations` to generate the scanner for the example shown above.
+Because we use Flex-compatible reentrant functions `yy_create_buffer()`, `yypush_buffer_state()`, and `yypop_buffer_state()` that take an extra scanner argument, we also use options `−−flex` and `−−reentrant` in addition to `−−bison-bridge` and `−−bison-locations` to generate the reentrant scanner for the example shown above.

 Similarly, with \ref reflex-bison-complete-locations parsers, syntax errors can be reported as follows (without option `−−flex`):